ChrisOfNormandy/mc-mod-json-builder/README.md

 # Documentation

-You must create the following files in root:
+You must create the following files in a directory one higher than this project, in `/build_configs`:

 `config.json`
 ```